 This variable is used to identify the victim's relationship status at the time of the incident.
 The victim's relationship with another person(s) is described as a relationship beyond the level of friendship that may be serious, casual, short-, or long-term.
 The relationship also involves some level of intimacy that may or may not be sexual in nature.
-Relationship status should only be inferred from marital status information on the death certificate or other source documents if the victim is married at the time of the incident; otherwise, this information must be noted in either the CME or LE report.
-If information about the victim being in a relationship is not explicitly stated in either report, code "unknown".
+Relationship status should only be inferred from marital status information on the DC or other source documents if the victim is married at the time of the incident; otherwise, this information must be noted in either the CME or LE report.
+If information about the victim being in a relationship is not explicitly stated in either report, code "Unknown."

-- If victim's marital status is "Married/Civil Union/Domestic Partnership", you can infer that the victim was in a relationship at time of incident. - If victim's marital status is "Married/Civil Union/ Domestic Partnership, but separated", code this as "Unknown", unless information is provided to suggest the victim was in a relationship at the time of incident. - If victim is noted to be in multiple relationships, code this as "currently in a relationship". - Regardless of the victim's age, code "unknown" if victim's relationship status is not mentioned in the CME or LE record.
+- If victim's marital status is "Married/Civil Union/Domestic Partnership," you can infer that the victim was in a relationship at time of incident. - If victim's marital status is "Married/Civil Union/Domestic Partnership, but separated," code this as "Unknown," unless information is provided to suggest the victim was in a relationship at the time of incident. - If victim is noted to be in multiple relationships, code this as "currently in a relationship." - Regardless of the victim's age, code "Unknown" if victim's relationship status is not mentioned in the CME or LE report. - If the time of injury occurs within 24 hours of a break up between the victim and his/her partner, code "Currently in a relationship."
+If the time of injury occurs greater than 24 hours from a break up, code "Not currently in a relationship."

-Note: Variable was added in March 2015
+Note: Variable was added in March 2015.

-3.1.17 Sex of Partner
+3.1.17 Sex of Partner: SexOfPartner